picto Contrôle automatisé

 Installation:

-Railway crossing cameras are installed on the main railway crossings, the criteria for which are defined with French rail network and SNCF.
+Railway crossing "cameras" are installed on the main railway crossings, the criteria for which are defined with French rail network and SNCF.

 New-generation mobile camera